lejbron/academic-kickstart/content/en/home/experience.md

   Responsibilities:

   * Interact with customer from bank side
-  * Manage application implimintation process
+  * Manage application implementation process
   * Be responsible for process of transition to new role model
   """